0xPolygonID/tutorials/mkdocs/docs/wallet/identity-wallet/APIs/sign-and-authenticate.md

    <br>

-2. The Issuer (`Polygon.Verify` website) displays a QR code.
+2. The Issuer displays a QR code.
 The Integrator, using the app, scans this code.

    <div align="center">
    <img src= "../../../imgs/qr-code-scan.png" align="center" width="250"/>